Geographic Information Systems (GIS) Connects Geography with Data

 You need HARDWARE such as a GIS workstation.
 Actually, it could be anything from powerful servers to mobile phones.
 The CPU is your workhorse and data processing is the name of the game.
 In addition, GIS analysts often need dual monitors, boatloads of storage and crisp graphic processing cards.

-Lastly, you need SOFWARE.
+Lastly, you need SOFTWARE.
 Really, the GIS software options out there seem endless.
 From ArcGIS, QGIS, GRASS GIS, SuperGIS, SAGA GIS to JUMP GIS… The range of GIS products to choose from can get a bit “ridiculous” at times.
 But this list of free GIS sofware will help.

 READ MORE: Mapping Out the GIS Software Landscape